Leah9/ci_milestone_3/README.md

 * No notification if registration is successful or not
 * Requires minimal bot protection
 * Notifications are not obvious enough, need styling
+* Logging in on Heroku does not work. https://mortgage-glossary.herokuapp.com/login

+## Resolved Bugs

 ## Planned Features